rishikeshsreehari/personal-blog/content/now.md

 ### 🏋 My Fitness

-I'm currently focused on transforming my body and reducing my body fat to below 25%.
-This involves a lot of protein and long walks to ensure I'm in a calorie deficit while building muscle and losing fat.

 I've gone with a personal trainer since I felt that I'm not pushing myself enough!
 I go to the gym four days a week.
 I try to walk 5 km on gym days and bike a bit on Wednesdays and weekends!
 I'm following a sort of Push-Pull-Legs split since that is what my trainer is confident with.
-So it's Push on Monday, Pull on Tuesday, and Legs on Thursday.
-On Fridays, I focus on core and some weak muscles like arms and shoulders!
+So it's chest & triceps on monday, back & biceps on tuesday, legs on thursday and finsihging week with some weak muscles shoulders, chest, biceps & core on Fridya.
+Feeling stronger, but not much fat loss has happened to be honest!

 <!-- ##### For my latest fitness updates, read my [fitness log](/fitness-log).
 It's interesting, I promise. -->